AndreiT98/Snake/README.md

 # Snake
-First Java project to get acostumed to it.
+First Java project to get accustomed to it.